 Generally, the XLFs of XRB populations are fitted with either a single or a broken power law depending on the relative contribution of HMXBs and LMXBs in the XRB population.
 Studying observations of XRBs in the Milky Way and Magellanic Clouds, \citet{2003MNRAS.339..793G} proposed first that the HMXB XLF was in the form of a single, smooth power law.
-They found no specific features in the XLF correlating with the Eddington limits of NSs and BHs, but did find evidence of a high luminosity cut-off at $10^{40}$~erg~s$^{-1}$. \citet{2004ApJ...601L.147B} constructed the first XRB population synthesis models which closely reproduced the XLF of NGC 1569 (a starburst galaxy) when using a combination of an old (metal-poor) and young (metal-rich) stellar population.
+They found no specific features in the XLF correlating with the Eddington limits of NSs and BHs but did find evidence of a high luminosity cutoff at $10^{40}$~erg~s$^{-1}$. \citet{2004ApJ...601L.147B} constructed the first XRB population synthesis models that closely reproduced the XLF of NGC 1569 (a starburst galaxy) when using a combination of an old (metal-poor) and young (metal-rich) stellar population.
 The findings of \citet{2003MNRAS.339..793G} were later confirmed by \citet{2012MNRAS.419.2095M}, who studied HMXB populations in 29 nearby star-forming galaxies.
-They found that the constructed XLF follows a power law with a slope of 1.6 in the X-ray luminosity range $\log L_{x}\sim $35 to 40. \citet{2014MNRAS.437.1187Z} used an updated version of the BSE code \citep{2000MNRAS.315..543H,2002MNRAS.329..897H,2007ChJAA...7..389L,2008MNRAS.387..121Z} to study XLFs of HMXBs in star-forming galaxies.
-They found that for a wide range of model parameters the XRB population is dominated by wind-fed XRBs with BH accretors, producing an XLF closely resembling the observed one.
+They found that the constructed XLF follows a power law with a slope of 1.6 in the X-ray luminosity range \boldred{$\log( L_{\rm X} / {\rm erg~s^{-1}}) \sim 35$ to 40}. \citet{2014MNRAS.437.1187Z} used an updated version of the \boldgreen{Binary Stellar Evolution} code \citep[{\tt BSE};][]{2000MNRAS.315..543H,2002MNRAS.329..897H,2007ChJAA...7..389L,2008MNRAS.387..121Z} to study XLFs of HMXBs in star-forming galaxies.
+They found that for a wide range of model parameters, the XRB population is dominated by wind-fed XRBs with BH accretors, which produces an XLF that closely resembles the observed one.